arassec/igor/README.md

 Igor is a tool for managing 'continuous workarounds'.

-It provides an easy to use, reliable place where you can put all those workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and connectors.
+It provides an easy to use, reliable place where you can put all those workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and services.

 It is similar to [Node-RED](https://nodered.org/), [Huginn](https://github.com/huginn/huginn) or [Beehive](https://github.com/muesli/beehive),
-i.e. it provides a "low-code" environment.
+i.e. it provides a "low-code" environment for developers.

 It's written in Java using [Spring Boot](https://spring.io/projects/spring-boot) and provides an easy-to-use web-frontend written in [vue.js](https://vuejs.org/).